Jersey Shore (TV series): Cast spin-offs

 On April 7, 2011, MTV announced it had picked up two spin-off shows featuring cast members Nicole, Jenny and Pauly, picking up twelve episodes of each show.
-One show focuses on Nicole and Jenny living together in their own apartment and is titled Snooki & JWoww.
+One show focuses on Nicole and Jenny living together in their own apartment and is titled Snooki & Jwoww.
 The other show follows Pauly jet-setting around the country for various DJ gigs and is titled The Pauly D Project.
 Filming for both shows started at the end of 2011 and premiered in 2012.
 SallyAnn Salsano of 495 Productions (Jersey Shore) is the executive producer of both spin-offs.
 The Pauly D Project was canceled after one season, while Snooki & JWoww enjoyed a successful four-season run before ending in 2015.

 Other iterations

 In addition to Jersey Shore, there have been twelve similar official versions, including two in the United States (Floribama and Buckhead), two in the United Kingdom (Geordie and The Valleys), one each in Germany, Brazil, Poland, Spain, Mexico, as well as an international crossover between the coasts of the last two mentioned countries, titled Super Shore, also an international version called All Star Shore.
-In February 2022, seven new iterations of the franchise were announced to premiere on Paramount+ around the world, including Argentina, Colombia, and Australia.
+In February 2022, seven new iterations of the franchise were announced to premiere on Paramount+ around the world, including Australia.

 Numerous pilots were planned by various unrelated production companies focused on groups of friends in other locations or of specific ethnicities.
-Few made it to series.
+Few of them became series, such as the recently cancelled Mazatlán Shore.